microsoft/axe-windows/Contributing.md

 ### Bugs
 We use [github issues](https://github.com/Microsoft/axe-windows/issues) to track bugs.

 See something wrong / that can be improved upon?
-Vist the [issues](https://github.com/Microsoft/axe-windows/issues?q=is%3Aissue+is%3Aopen%2Cclosed) page to see if an issue for it already exists.
+Visit the [issues](https://github.com/Microsoft/axe-windows/issues?q=is%3Aissue+is%3Aopen%2Cclosed) page to see if an issue for it already exists.

 If it doesn't, feel free to [file an issue](https://github.com/Microsoft/axe-windows/issues/new).

 ### FAQ
 Please visit our [FAQ section](docs/FAQ.md) to get answers to common questions.

-### Get in touch
-TBA